young1062/dimension_reduction/notes.md

 title: "Lecture Notes"
 ---

-<h2> Lecture Notes (handwritten) </h2>

 The links below contain pdf files of the scanned lecture notes for all topics covered in the course.

 <ul>
 <li> <a href="Linear\ Algebra\ and \ Multivariate\ Stats\ Review.pdf"> Linear algebra and Multivariate Stats Review </a></li>